acournoyer1/SYSC-3303-Project/README.md

 # SYSC-3303-Project

+Setup instructions:

+	1: Run Server.java first(main)

 Client.java:

-	-> The client class that sends the messages
+	-> Creates an instance of client which sends and receives files the server through an intermediate host
-	-> Sends 10 messages; alternates between read and write -> After the 10 messages; sends an invalid messages -> After sending messages to intermediate, waits for a response -> While it sends the first messages, must be started lastly -> In order to run this class; run the main method

-Intermediate.java:
+IntermediateHost.java:

-	-> The intermediate class that transfers messages and responses between server and client -> Must be started before client but after server
+	->Creates an intermediate host that mediates requests between server and client
-	-> Runs infinitely to keep transferring messages and responses -> In order to run this class; run the main method

 Server.java:

-	-> The server class that receives messages from intermediate and responds -> Sends a response that changes depending on messages (0301 for read; 0400 for write; 	exits for invalid) -> Runs infinitely to keep receiving messages and sending responses (until invalid message) -> Must be started first in order to receive a messages -> In order to run this class; run the main method
+	-> The server receives messages from intermediate host and responds -> Sends a response that changes depending on messages (0301 for read; 0400 for write; 	exits for invalid)

-Instructions:

-	1: Run Server(main)
-	2: Run Intermediate(main)
-	3: Run Client(main)
+Converter.java:

+	->Converts a byte array into a string